openenergymonitor/docs/main/overview.md

 :align: left
 ```

 **emonPi2:**<br>A 6x channel electricity monitor with an integrated Raspberry Pi in the same enclosure.
-Temperature sensing and RFM69 433 Mhz radio receiver handled directly by the Raspberry Pi.<br><br>
+Temperature sensing and RFM69 433 Mhz radio receiver handled directly by the Raspberry Pi.
+Hosts the emonCMS software for full local data logging and visualisation capability.<br><br>

 ```{image} img/emontx5-min.png
 :width: 50px
 :align: left
 ```

 **emonTx5 (available soon):** A 6x channel electricity monitoring node.
-Transmits data via an inbuilt 433MHz radio to an emonPi or emonBase.<br><br>
+Transmits data via an inbuilt 433MHz radio to an emonPi or emonBase.
+Great for expanding an emonPi2 monitoring setup where more CT inputs are required either in the same location or in a different part of the building.<br><br>

 ```{image} img/emontx4-min.png
 :width: 50px